artbrock/artbrock.com/_posts/2019-01-25-did-holochain-lose-its-way.md

 - Software Development
 ---

+Note: I need to overwrite this entry with the completed entry from my Medium blog.

 ## Fast, Strong, and Easy Start

 On New Years Eve, the last day of 2016, Eric Harris-Braun and I [started building Holochain](/holochain/proto).
 The basic design came from one part of [Ceptr](/ceptr) an advanced computing and currencies platform we'd been working on for years.